Ambro17/graphql-schema-diff/README.md

 ```

 ## Usage
-You can use this package as a lib or as a cli.
+You can use this package as a lib or as a CLI.
 You can choose what better suits your needs

-### Lib
+### As a Lib
 ```python
 from schemadiff import diff, diff_from_file, print_diff